nguyenddung/Nguyenddung/README.md

 <h2 align="left">Hi 👋!
-My name is Nguyen Dung and I'm an AI engineer from Viet Nam</h2>
+My name is Nguyen Dung you can call me Austin Nguyen and I'm an AI engineer from Viet Nam</h2>

 ###